altalmas/pyPro/Github/tutorial.md

 ### ssh-keygen for a new machine
-1.
-    * $ ssh-keygen -t rsa -b 4096 -C "altalmas.abdallah@gmail.com"
+$ ssh-keygen -t rsa -b 4096 -C "altalmas.abdallah@gmail.com"
-        * -t : type
+    -t : type
-        * -b : strength
+    -b : strength

-1.
 name your key something like "testkey.pub"
     .pub : make it public to everyone

-1.
 $ cd ~/.ssh
 $ cat testkey.pub
-    the key starts with ssh-rsa .......... ends with your email
+    * the key starts with ssh-rsa .......... ends with your email

-1. copy the key
 $ pbcopy < ~/.ssh/testkey.pub
+    copy the key

-1. add the key to you github account settings
+now, add the key to you github account settings

 ### git add

 $ git add .

+$ git add <file name>

+$ git add -p <file name>
+    -p  : patch
+        will go through all chunks of changes in that file and ask you (y/n) whether you want to add (stage) this change to make a single commit.

 ### git commit

 $ git commit -m "msg title" -m "msg description"
     -m : messege

 ### git push

 $ git push origin master
     origin : remote name
     master : branch name